 I went to drawing board to make a routine.
 God knows whether the lockout will continue for a year, maybe a decade.
 I meticulously mapped out a daily routine where I can work, work out and work my brains and get some entertainment.

 I made a list of things I wanted to do.
-It looked something like this : office job, Karate practice, strength building exercise, reading, gardening, talking to family and friends, entertainment activities (to keep myself sane).. etc etc. Then everything was arranged according to priority.
+It looked something like this : office job, Karate practice, strength building exercise, reading, gardening, talking to family and friends, entertainment activities to keep myself sane, and so on and so forth.
+Then everything was arranged according to priority.

 At last, my 24 hours time was split up into many parts with perfect understanding of what to do each hour.
 Then came the hard part : following it.